-Freak Mexican Hailstorm Buries Guadalajara In Five Feet Of Ice
+Freak Mexican Hailstorm Buries Guadalajara In 5 Feet Of Ice

 Fortunately, there were no injuries.
 However, at least 50 vehicles were swept away by the icy torrent, and at least 200 homes and businesses were damaged.

-According to Mexican newspaper Excelsior, officials in the area dispatched heavy machinery to the area to attempt to move the icy slush away from the cities.
+According to Mexican newspaper Excelsior, officials in the area dispatched heavy machinery to attempt to move the icy slush away from the cities.

 #IMPORTANTE trabajamos en coordinación con autoridades municipales en la colonia Rancho Blanco, donde se registró gran cantidad de granizo alcanzando hasta un metro de altura en algunas partes, nuestros oficiales trabajan en la remoción del material que está en las calles. pic.twitter.com/nfktldeMEz